Competitive Auctions with Imperfect Predictions: Introduction

-The worst-case analysis of competitive ratio is a prominent mathematical framework to analyze the online algorithm and it guides the design of online algorithms for many years.
+The worst-case analysis of competitive ratio is a prominent mathematical framework for analyzing the online algorithms and it has guided the design of online algorithms for many years.
 However, with the development of machine learning technology in recent years, people are able to predict various unknown information.
 It has been found that such predictions can be applied in the design of online algorithms, resulting in better performance than worst-case bounds.
 There are many works that follow the line of the learning-augmented online algorithm design.
 Classical problems such as ski rental, caching, and scheduling are revisited in this setting \cite{purohit2018improving,anand2020customizing,lykouris2021competitive,rohatgi2020near,jiang2022online,lattanzi2020online,im2021non,li2021online}.
-The idea of utilizing the imperfect prediction was naturally brought to the algorithmic mechanism design field by \cite{xu2022mechanism} and \cite{agrawal2022learning} independently.
+The idea of utilizing the imperfect prediction was naturally brought to the algorithmic mechanism design field by Xu and Lu~\cite{xu2022mechanism} and Agrawal et al.~\cite{agrawal2022learning} independently.
 They show that the imperfect prediction of the private information of the selfish bidders can also be leveraged to improve the performance of truthful mechanisms.

 The spirit of these learning-augmented algorithms is to leverage imperfect predictions robustly.
 That is, the algorithm should have a strong theoretical guarantee when the given prediction is accurate, but it does not lose much even when the prediction is arbitrarily bad.
 This is captured by the standard \emph{consistency-robustness} analysis framework proposed in \cite{purohit2018improving}.
 Within this framework, we assess the algorithm using two metrics: the consistency ratio and the robustness ratio.
 The consistency ratio is the approximation ratio when the prediction is correct and the robustness ratio is the approximation ratio when the prediction is wrong.